-Wolsey was a super organiser and administrator.
-Henry bestowed upon Thomas Wolsey a long list of titles and offices of state, adding to his income.
+Wolsey was a super organised administrator.
+Henry bestowed upon Thomas Wolsey (1473-1530) a long list of titles and offices of state, adding to his income.
 With the accumulation of vast wealth, Hampton court quickly became a giant building site.
 The plans of the building reflected his new status that of a Cardinal.
 This strikingly modern and huge ‘Cardinals’ Palace would provoke envy amongst courtiers and King Henry VIII (reign 1509-1547) himself.

 As Cardinal, there was the expectation to entertain foreign diplomats and prelates on a large scale.
 Hampton Court became the 16th-century version of a vast Vegas hotel, with luxury lodging, enormous kitchens and grounds to stroll and talk politics.

 The Cardinal could not secure Henry’s desire to divorce from Catherine of Aragon; Henry was not happy with this outcome.
 The King sent the Cardinal to trial.
 Wolsey’s health failed him, and he died before the trial began.

 King Henry VIII

 King Henry invested large sums improving and extended Hampton Court; it was one of sixty homes owned by the King; this was his fourth favourite.
 All of Henry’s six wives stayed at the Palace.
 When Queen Elizabeth I (reign 1558-1603) came to the throne, she entertained the Duke of Wurttemberg who was impressed and said, ‘the most splendid and most magnificent Royal edifice to be found in England, or for that matter in other countries’.